kiche-allan/Data-Structures-In-Python/Arrays/arrays.md

 arrays is a data structure that stores collection of items typically of the same type/ The items are stored in a contigous block of memory and each memory and item can be accessed by its index

+They are useful for tasks such as storing collection of data, such as list of intergers or a list of names.
+In most languages, arrays have a fixed size meaning the number of elements they can store is determined when they are created and cannot be changed later